Manage rules

 2. In the Pipelines section, select Rules > New Rule to open its page.

-3. Under Rule Type, select the type of rule to be created, that is, either pipeline.trigger_build.pipeline or pipeline.artifacts_read.pipeline.
+3. For Rule Type, select the type of rule to be created, that is, either pipeline.trigger_build.pipeline or pipeline.artifacts_read.pipeline.

 Using the REST API